DaneBentley/Smart-Finder/README.md

 ## Limitations

 - Cannot search in browser internal pages (`chrome://`, `chrome-extension://`)
-- Does not search in Shadow DOM (matching Chrome's native behavior)
+- Does not search in Shadow DOM (matching browsers' native behavior)
 - Does not search in pseudo-elements or element attributes
 - Limited to visible text content only